SESaMo: Symmetry-Enforcing Stochastic Modulation for Normalizing Flows: Conclusions

 \section{Conclusions}

 This paper introduces Symmetry-Enforcing Stochastic Modulation (SESaMo)---a novel and flexible approach for constructing symmetry-enhanced NFs.
-Moreover, we propose a new KL divergence incorporating a penalty term to enforce numerical bijectivity and a self-regularized term leveraging importance-weighted estimates of the partition function during training.
-Our extensive numerical experiments demonstrate that stochastic modulation outperforms both naïve NFs and canonicalization methods.
+Moreover, we propose an additional penalty term to the reverse KL divergence to enforce numerical bijectivity.
+Our extensive numerical experiments demonstrate that stochastic modulation outperforms naïve NFs, mixture models and canonicalization methods.
 We envision SESaMo as a powerful tool for incorporating inductive biases into generative models when learning target probability densities with challenging symmetries---an essential feature in fields like physics and chemistry.
 Future work will explore the broader capabilities of SESaMo and assess its potential to achieve state-of-the-art performance not only against generative neural samplers but also relative to established numerical techniques, such as Hamiltonian Monte Carlo.